-A nice bonus is that muffins is that they’re on the healthier side, at least that’s what I tell myself.
-There’s no eggs, dairy, or butter.
+A nice bonus is that they’re on the healthier side, at least that’s what I tell myself.
+There are no eggs, dairy, or butter.
 Perfect if you happen to run out one of those ingredients, too.

 The muffins are great on their own, but I can’t resist tossing them in cinnamon-sugar.
 I find the cinnamon-sugar sticks just fine without dipping the muffins in melted butter, which keeps them lighter.